thapaprashant69/selfLearningJS/README.md

 # selfLearningJS
 ## I am learning plain javascript for now.
-I am heading to be a Back-end developer as node.js developer.
+I am heading to be a Back-end developer.
 ## This journey of learning Javascript will be uploaded to github in order to save my learning progress.